-Noticing my Heart Magnet’s “stop” signs has already helped me decline to work on a project for 2019 that I realized would not serve me well. .
+Noticing my Heart Magnet’s “stop” signs has already helped me say “no” to work on a project that I realized would not serve me well.

 What were those stop signs?

-- Physically, I tensed up as we communicated about the project, and as I thought about the information I was getting.
+- Physically, I tensed up when communicating about the project, and as I thought about the information I was getting.

 - Emotionally, I felt unsafe.

-- Cognitively, I knew that it was questionable for her email me out of the blue and expect to be able to interview me the next day.
+- Cognitively, I knew that it was questionable to have been emailed out of the blue and expected to be able to interview the next day.